 - To address comorbidity problems for example substance abuse

 Three types of therapy are beneficial in the treatment of bipolar disorder:

 - Family-focused therapy

-In cognitive-behavioral therapy (CBT), you examine how your thoughts affect your emotions.
-You also learn how to change negative thinking patterns and behaviors into more positive ways of responding.
+In cognitive-behavioural therapy (CBT), you examine how your thoughts affect your emotions.
+You also learn how to change negative thinking patterns and behaviours into more positive ways of responding.
 For bipolar disorder, the focus is on managing symptoms, avoiding triggers for relapse, and problem-solving.

 Interpersonal and social rhythm therapy

-Interpersonal therapy focuses on current relationship issues and helps you improve the way you relate to the important people in your life.
+Interpersonal therapy focuses on current relationship issues and improves how you relate to the important people in your life.
 By addressing and solving interpersonal problems, this type of therapy reduces stress in your life.
-Since stress is a trigger for bipolar disorder, this relationship-oriented approach can help reduce mood cycling.

-Social rhythm therapy is often combined with interpersonal therapy is often combined with social rhythm therapy for the treatment of bipolar disorder.
-People with bipolar disorder are believed to have overly sensitive biological clocks, the internal timekeepers that regulate circadian rhythms.
-This clock is easily thrown off by disruptions in your daily pattern of activity, also known as your “social rhythms.”
+Social rhythm therapy is often combined with interpersonal therapy and is often combined with social rhythm therapy to treat bipolar disorder.
+People with bipolar disorder are believed to have overly sensitive biological clocks, which are easily thrown off by disruptions in their daily pattern of activity, also known as your “social rhythms.”
 Social rhythm therapy focuses on stabilizing social rhythms such as sleeping, eating, and exercising.
 When these rhythms are stable, the biological rhythms that regulate mood remain stable too.